frgossen/vecgl/README.md

 # VecGL

-__*VecGL* is 3D rendering engine with vector output.__
+__*VecGL* is a 3D rendering engine with vector output.__
-It is inspired by OpenGL with the key difference that the rendering result is a set of points, lines, and triangles -- not a pixelated image.
+It is inspired by OpenGL with the key difference that the rendering result is a set of points, lines, and triangles - not a pixelated image.
 These geometric primitives can be used to generate vector graphics or to drive [pen plotters](https://www.generativehut.com/post/axidraw).